Skip to content

 • In reality, they were 19% slower

 That’s a 43-point gap between perception and reality.
-Developers don’t just fail to verify — they can’t even accurately perceive whether AI is helping or hurting.
+Developers don’t just fail to verify.
+They can’t even accurately perceive whether AI is helping or hurting.

 Why This Happens